Sign by June 30, 2026 to lock the $500 Tesla Next Million rebate. $2,000 Wattsmart has no current deadline.

 Engineer & Electrician owned.

-No salespeople, no guesswork.
-BYOP Electric is personally overseen by Bat, a licensed Electrician and BYU Electrical Engineering grad.
+No high-pressure pitches, no guesswork.
+BYOP Electric is personally overseen by Bat, a Master Electrician and BYU Electrical Engineering grad.
 35+ whole-home backup systems across Utah so far.

 02